Danry Vásquez: Rieleros de Aguascalientes

 On July 29, 2019, Vásquez signed with the Rieleros de Aguascalientes of the Mexican League.
 In 26 games for Aguascalientes, Vásquez .279/.370/.538 with 7 home runs and 17 RBI.
-After the 2019 season, he played for Tiburones de La Guaira of the Liga Venezolana de Béisbol Profesional(LVMP).
-In 2020, he did not play a game because of the cancellation of the Mexican League season due to the COVID-19 pandemic.
+After the 2019 season, he played for the Tiburones de La Guaira of the Liga Venezolana de Béisbol Profesional.
+In 2020, Vásquez did not play a game because of the cancellation of the Mexican League season due to the COVID-19 pandemic.
 After the 2020 season, he played for Tiburones of the LVMP.
 He has also played for Venezuela in the 2021 Caribbean Series.
 He appeared in 25 games for Aguascalientes in 2021, slashing .279/.414/.494 with 4 home runs and 16 RBI.

 Sioux City Explorers

 On May 2, 2022, Vásquez signed with the Sioux City Explorers of the American Association of Professional Baseball.
+In 59 appearances for the Explorers, he batted .304/.385/.458 with eight home runs and 44 RBI.
+Vásquez was released following the season on October 11.

+Tecolotes de los Dos Laredos

+On January 20, 2023, Vásquez signed with the Tecolotes de los Dos Laredos of the Mexican League.

+Legal issues

-Domestic violence incident
+2016 domestic violence incident

-In 2016, while playing for the Corpus Christi Hooks of the Class AA Texas League, Vásquez was arrested on suspicion of assault and domestic violence, after video cameras at Whataburger Field caught him assaulting his now ex-girlfriend Fabiana Pérez in a stairwell.
+In 2016, while playing for the Corpus Christi Hooks of the Class AA Texas League, Vásquez was arrested on suspicion of assault and domestic violence, after video cameras at Whataburger Field caught him assaulting his then-girlfriend Fabiana Pérez in a stairwell.
 According to Perez, Vásquez saw her talking to a male friend at the stadium and got upset.
 The attack left her with a fractured nose and bruises.
 Perez did not press charges. although she said that was not the first time he was violent with her.
 Major League Baseball placed Vásquez on administrative leave.
 The Astros subsequently released Vásquez.
 The domestic violence charge was dismissed by prosecutors after Vásquez paid an undisclosed fine, underwent community service, and took anger management classes.
 Vásquez and Perez initially got back together after the assault, but their relationship deteriorated soon after.
 Vásquez has since married another woman.

 Vásquez was released from the Lancaster Barnstormers on March 13, 2018, before the season began, after video footage of the domestic violence incident was released to the public.